Daniel-Reiling/Daniel-Reiling.github.io/index.md

 </p>

 <p align="center">
 Hey there, I’m Daniel, an iOS Developer from Dallas, TX.
 I have specilized in iOS development since early 2014 giving me a solid foundation of both OBJ-C and Swift.
-I love working with teams in building rock-solid remarkable mobile apps.
-My focus has changed over the years to no only developing apps that are user focused and provide a great UX, but also are well-engineered, scalable, and testable.
+My primary love of iOS is working with teams in building rock-solid remarkable mobile apps.
+My focus has changed over the years to not only developing apps that are user-focused and provide a great experience, but also are well-engineered, scalable, and testable.
 If you would like to know more, please reach out, I always love to talk shop.
 </p>

 <h1 align="center">Recent Work</h1>